Who We Are (As a Company.)

 Who We Are (As Individuals.)

-Bob Hartley was raised on the West Side of Chicago.
+Bob Hartley was raised on the West Side of Chicago, the setting for North and Central.
 He holds an MFA in fiction from the University of Pittsburgh.
 His first novel, Following Tommy, was published in 2012 by Cervena Barva Press to extremely favorable reviews.
 He has been, among other things, a writer, actor, singer, teacher, bartender, mailroom clerk, and washer of soap molds.
 He currently makes his living as a respiratory therapist and lives in Pittsburgh with his wife and two children.

 Alice Kaltman is a writer and surfer who splits her time between Brooklyn and Montauk, New York.
-Staggerwing is her first collection of stories.
-Her work appears in numerous journals including Joyland, Whiskey Paper, Storychord, Hobart, Longform Fiction, Atticus Review, Chicago Literati, and in print anthologies including The Pleasure You Suffer (Tortoise Books) and On Montauk: A Literary Celebration.
-Her website is pretty: www.alicekaltman.com.
+Her short fiction appears in numerous journals including Joyland, Whiskey Paper, Storychord, The Stockholm Review, Atticus Review, and Chicago Literati, and in print anthologies including Tortoise Books’ The Pleasure You Suffer.
+Her website is pretty: www.alicekaltman.com

 Gint Aras (Karolis Gintaras Zukauskas) is a Columbia University MFA.
+The Fugue was a finalist for the Chicago Writers Association's Book of the Year Award; he's also the author of Finding the Moon in Sugar (Infinity).
 His writing has appeared in The St. Petersburg Review, Quarterly West, Antique Children, Criminal Class Review, Curbside Splendor, Siaures Atenai, Dialogo, The Good Men Project, and other publications.
-He's also the author of two novels: Finding the Moon in Sugar (Infinity) and The Fugue (Tortoise Books).
 Visit his website at gint-aras.com, or follow him on Twitter at @Gint_Aras.

 Darrin Doyle has lived in Saginaw, Kalamazoo, Grand Rapids, Cincinnati, Louisville, Osaka (Japan), and Manhattan (Kansas).
 He has worked as a paperboy, mover, janitor, telemarketer, pizza delivery driver, door-to-door salesman, copy consultant, porn store clerk, freelance writer, and technical writer, among other jobs.
 For a decade he played guitar in an indie rock band that made noise, recorded a couple of albums, and fell down a lot.
 After graduating from Western Michigan University with an MFA in fiction, he taught English in Japan for a year.
 He then realized he wanted to pursue fiction writing and permanently stop doing jobs he didn’t love, so he earned his PhD from the University of Cincinnati.